 The Office of Graduate Studies reserves the right to rescind an offer of admission if an application is found to be fraudulent or to include plagiarism.
 Offers of admission may also be rescinded if final grades from courses in progress at the time of admission are judged by the graduate program director to be significantly lower than the level of achievement presented in the rest of the academic record.

 Upon request, Saint Mary’s may grant a deferral to accepted students whose plans change before they are able to enroll.
 It is assumed that the academic record will remain unchanged during the deferral period.
 Students who defer admission and complete prerequisite undergraduate or graduate level courses between the time of acceptance and deferred enrollment must reapply for admission.
 Requests for deferrals should be made in writing.
-Deferred students’ admission status will carry to the next admission cycle (for most applicants).
+Deferred students’ admission status will carry to the next admission cycle.

 Saint Mary’s College allows applications from students who have already earned graduate school credits at another institution.
 Transcripts will be reviewed as part of the admission process, and the applicant will be notified at the point of admission if transfer credits will be applied toward the Saint Mary’s College degree.
 Only credits from accredited graduate programs, with a grade of B or better, will be reviewed for transfer.